lizhanmit/pet-clinic/README.md

 ...
 ```

-11. For "pet-clinic", "Run As" -> "Maven build..." -> set "Goals" as `package`.
+11. For "pet-clinic", "Run As" -> "Maven build..." -> set "Goals" as `package` -> Run.
 Then get the following in console.

 ```
 ...